stashed/docs/docs/guides/latest/batch-backup/overview.md

 1. At first, the user creates a `RestoreBatch` CR specifying the targets and the respective Repository where the backed up data has been stored.
 2. The Stash operator watches for the `RestoreBatch` CR.
 3. When the Stash operator finds a `RestoreBatch` CR, it injects an init-container into the target that follows the sidecar model and creates a restore job for the targets that follow the job model.
 4. The restore init-container/job restore their respective data.
-Stash operator controls the restore order if the `executionOrder` is set to `Sequential`.
+Stash operator enforces the restore order if the `executionOrder` is set to `Sequential`.

 ## Next Steps